subhashydv/subhashydv/README.md

 # 🌐 Personal Developer Portfolio

-This is a scrollable, dark-themed developer portfolio built using **React.js**, designed to showcase your skills, projects, blog, and contact information.
+This is a scrollable, dark-themed developer portfolio built using **React.js**, designed to showcase my skills, projects, blog, and contact information.

 ## 🚀 Features